kristopolous/EvDa/README.md

 <h4><a name="set"></a>[value] .set(key, value, meta, _opts)</h4>

- * Sets [key] to [value] or undefined if a value is omitted.
+ * Sets `key` to `value` or undefined if a value is omitted.
 Although undefined is a falsy value, the engine checks for set membership so it won't be fooled by things like undefined and null.
- * Passes the meta information if supplied to the registered functions.
+ * Passes a user-supplied meta object if supplied to the registered functions.
- * The opts section gives options for how the flow of the setter is run.
+ * The `_opts` section gives options for how the flow of the setter is run.
 This is a kind of ["multiple dispatch"](http://en.wikipedia.org/wiki/Multiple_dispatch) that is needed for internal unification.
 The options are:
    * **value**: a value to be passed to the setters and the callbacks which may be different from the actual value set.
    * **bypass**: if set, bypasses any test conditions when running a setter
    * **noexec**: if set, disables all callbacks from being fired when settings.